 - Remove and allow to cool.

-- Cut the mozzarella ball into equal size pieces and mix with the tomatoes and basil.
+- Cut the mozzarella ball into equal size pieces and mix them with the tomatoes and basil.

 - Put all the salad ingredients into a glass jar and shake vigorously, tasting to adjust the seasoning and intensity as you go.
 Add more tapenade or oil to suit your preference.